Jane M. DeLuca, Ph.D., R.N., C.P.N.P.Associate Professor

 For more information, see her Curriculum Vitae.

 How is Dr. DeLuca’s research is transforming health care

-Dr. DeLuca’s areas of research are transforming healthcare through understanding children and parents’ responses.
+DeLuca’s areas of research are transforming healthcare through understanding health care systems and children and parents’ responses to chronic health issues.

 News and media related to Dr. DeLuca’s research